failk8s/lab-carvel-passwords/workshop/content/exercises/06-seeding-the-state.md

 ``data.values`` as input to ``seed()``.
 That is, all data input values.
 This way any change to the configuration would trigger different random values to be generated.

+Not only do we have a deterministic way of generating the same random values for the same input, we have an easy way of being able to force the generation of different random values through a master seed, or selectively if desired by tying the seed input values for a specific instance to a different data input value.